 Lyme Regis to Poole in 7 Days Walking Code: DO8

-This is the longest of our holidays from Lyme Regis to Poole.
+This is the longer of our 2 itineraries from Lyme Regis to Poole.
 Walking the whole route over 7 walking days is a great way to explore the area in more detail.
-The average daily mileage on this holiday is 12 miles and your longest day of walking is 15 miles.
+The average daily mileage on this holiday is 12 miles with the longest day being 15 miles.
 This holiday lets you enjoy the trail and local towns along the way in a more relaxed pace.

 When planning your holiday, it is worth noting that the path between Lulworth Cove and Kimmeridge Bay is frequently closed due to live firing on the Lulworth Range.
 This is a lovely section of coastline and it is worth making every effort to plan your walk at a time when the path is likely to be open.
 However, as firing times are subject to last minute changes, there is no guarantee that the path will be open, no matter how carefully you have planned your holiday.
 You should be prepared for a diversion involving public transport if the range is closed to the public at the time of your walk.
 Please call us if you have any questions about this and for up to date information go to https://www.gov.uk/government/publications/lulworth-firing-notice

 |Day 1||Travel to Lyme Regis for your first nights accommodation|

 |Day 4||Abbotsbury to Weymouth||15||24|